191Anki/docs/meetings/week-8-9.md

 + Clean up the page designs and aesthetics.
 + Finish as much as we can for user accounts (login, registration, email verification).

+## (5/28 Email)

+Hi Kevins,

+Here's a quick update on where the team is at:

+We've secured a more permanent domain, server, and database (not necessarily set in stone still, but it's a better situation than the ICS temp accounts).
+The URL is http://www.ankishare.com.
+None of our code is live yet, but it will be come the final demo.

+For the final demo presentation (Mon.
+June 9 3:40-4:20pm), we're shooting to have the homepage, upload decks, and download decks pages live and running.

+As for the team's summer plans for the August release, we'll be able to talk about that more and present that to you both during the presentation.

+Since the team is mainly focused on coding right now to get our MVP (minimum viable product) done, we won't need to have our regular Wed.
+8pm meetings anymore for the rest of the quarter.
+We will, however, check in with you and give you updates via email for the next two weeks before the final presentation.

+Please let us know if you have any questions.
+We look forward to seeing you both at the final demo!

+- Jazmynn, Dillon, Kyla, Vamsi, Wilbur